ministryofjustice/cloud-platform-user-guide/source/documentation/monitoring-an-app/application-metrics.md

 #### Add Service endpoint and ServiceMonitor

-We need to expose the metrics endpoint with a `Service` and tell the Cloud Platform Prometheus to scrape the endpoint with `ServiceMonitor` object in Kubernetes.
+We need to expose the metrics endpoint with a `Service` and tell the Cloud Platform Prometheus to scrape the endpoint with a `ServiceMonitor` object in Kubernetes.
 A `ServiceMonitor` is a custom resource definition ([CRD](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definitions/)) that allows you to automatically generate Prometheus scrape configuration based on a specified resource.

 In this example, we're using the same port to expose both our application and metrics endpoint so we'll need to query our existing `Service` for the current port name.
 However, if you're exposing a different port you'll need to either amend your current `Service` or create a new one.